License

 Nursa is an easy-to-use marketplace app that can be used to help find, organize, and plan for all PRN jobs and payments.
 Olympia, Washington, has many great opportunities, and Nursa is there to help every step of the way.

-Connect to per diem shift opportunities in your area.
-High paying CNA, LPN and RN shifts are now available.
+Find per diem PRN job opportunities in your area.
+High paying CNA, LPN and RN and many more licences are available now.

 Facilities who use Nursa fill 3 times as many open per diem shifts, on average, compared to trying to fill the shifts themselves.